DuzAwe/Tdarr_Plugin_FlowHDR_AdaptiveNVENC_HDR/README.md

 Custom Tdarr configuration for intelligent video compression with HDR/SDR detection and adaptive NVENC/software encoding fallback.

+Companion project: For advanced Dolby Vision (DoVi) workflows and more complex DoVi compression support, see https://github.com/DuzAwe/Tdarr_DoVi_Compression.
+Use this Flow for HDR10/SDR and pair with the DoVi repo when sources contain Dolby Vision.

 ## Overview

 This project provides a Tdarr Flow configuration that: